 MAT SCI 301-0 Materials Science Principles Equilibrium and nonequilibrium development of microstructures.

 Mechanical behavior of metals, ceramics, and polymers.

 Corrosion and stability of engineering materials.
-Materials processing.
-Not to be taken for credit with or after 201.
-Prerequisite: CHEM 102.
+Materi-

 MAT SCI 314-0 Thermodynamics of Materials Classical and statistical thermodynamics; entropy and energy functions in liquid and solid solutions, and their applications to phase equilibria.
 Lectures, problem solving.
-Materials science and engineering degree candidates may not take this course for credit with or after CHEM 342-1.
+Materials science and engineering degree candidates may not 314 for credit with or after CHEM 342-1.